The Last Lap in Brand Awareness – Brand Ambassadors

 Indeed, what a brand stands for means more than the star power an ambassador brings to it.
 Nike controversially supported Colin Kaepernick despite his practice of kneeling at the side of football fields to show his support for social injustice movements.
 The brand’s shares dropped by 2% for supporting Kaepernick, but Nike even published an ad that wrote, “Believe in something.
 Even if it means sacrificing everything.”
 It is an actual test of principles when money is involved.

-Time has changed.
-Consumers are now keener to know about the highs and lows of the athletes’ journey to reach their goals.
+Times have changed.
+Consumers are now more invested in the highs and lows of an athlete’s journey to reach their goals.
 They want to know more about them outside of the track and not just on race day.
 The consumers want to be inspired, and the brands associated with them should look beyond just their ambassadors’ winning and placement.

 Adwright has accumulated a wealth of experience in helping brands stand out from their competitors with unique and attractive brand stories.
 For over 20 years, Adwright has collaborated with clients that range from local SMEs to global corporations, spanning across a myriad of industries.
 We provide integrated solutions in branding, design, communications and beyond.
 Partner with us and embark on your unique brand journey today.
 To find out more about the services that Adwright provides, call us today at +65 6227 7227 or email email@example.com.